Font Size :

 The fastest way to make a CV is by using an online CV maker service.

-CV makers are developed to help people build a CV with minimal effort.
+CV makers are software developed to help people build a CV with minimal effort.
 An effective CV maker quickly guides you through the writing process and formats everything perfectly for you.

-This type of software works by asking you a series of questions about your professional history, skills, and qualifications, and then provides you with suggested content to fill out your CV.
+This type of software works by asking you a series of questions about your history, skills, and qualifications, and then provides you with suggested content to fill out your CV.

 Write your CV with a Word Format

-Particular about the way you want your CV to or simply don't want to deal with an online sign-up process?
+Particular about the way you want your CV to look or simply don't want to deal with an online sign-up process?
 Making a CV yourself in Microsoft Word or Google Docs might be your best option.

 How to write a CV from start to finish Writing a CV